 This passage is a sobering reminder that those who wish to challenge corrupt power risk paying a heavy price.
-And how we see that, too, at present in our news bulletins - but also in the countless other untold stories of faithful Christians in many countries around the world.
+And that, too, remains part of our world today - not least in the countless other untold stories of faithful Christians in many countries around the world, who suffer quietly and unheralded for their determination to follow Christ, whatever the cost.

 I am challenged, too, to reflect that such challenges do not only happen in other parts of the world.
-In days gone by I used to be much bolder at lobbying and advocating for issues of justice and righteousness here in the UK.
+In days gone by, I used to be much bolder at lobbying and advocating for issues of justice and righteousness here in the UK.
 I wrote regularly to my MP when I lived in London and Bristol, among other 'acts of advocacy'.
 Have I just mellowed or just got less brave?
-It's hard to say - but I am inspired and challenged, both by the bravery of John as well as the many heartrending stories we have seen recently on our news.
+It's hard to say - but I am inspired and challenged by the bravery of John, as well as by my fellow sisters and brothers whose living witness speaks loving truth to power.